Minnesota Vikings vs. Chicago Bears NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Home and road insights

-- The Vikings have one win ATS (1-2) as 2.5-point favorites or more at home.
+- The Vikings have one win ATS (1-2) as 3.5-point favorites or greater at home.

-- This year, Minnesota has hit the over in three of seven games at home.
+- In seven games at home this year, Minnesota has hit the over three times.

 - This season, Vikings home games average 49.4 points, 4.9 more than this contest's over/under (44.5).